alex-seville/feta/README.md

 7. Run `feta.stop()` and a readable list of events will be displayed
 8. Run `feta.report(true,feta.play)` to have the events re-played in the browser

-* Steps 1-4 can be avoided if you're able to include a script reference to feta.js on the page itself
+*NOTE: Steps 1-4 can be avoided if you're able to include a script reference to feta.js on the page itself*